Crypt212/obsidian-vault/MindMap/Software Engineering/Languages/Serialization Format/XML.md

 	<price> ... </price>
 </film>
 ```

-- Before JSON became popular, XML was the main format to transfer data between web servers and applications
+- Before [[JSON]] became popular, XML was the main format to transfer data between web servers and applications.
+- Cons:
+- XML is often verbose (it uses many tags and takes more space).